YangLabHKUST/XPASS/README.md

 # XPASS
-The XPASS package implement the XPASS approach for generating PRS with multi-ethnic datasets.
+The XPASS package implement the XPASS approach for generating PRS in a target population by integrating multi-ethnic datasets.

 # Installation
 ```{r}